RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 ## Humble beginning

-Tutorial starts with some magical handwavey way of taking things from `std::env::args()` and placing them in variables and intoduces a simple way of taking them out of the variables.
+Tutorial starts with some magical handwavey way of taking things from `std::env::args()` and placing them into variables and introduces a simple way of taking them out of the variables.

 ```rust
 // a magical container with a value already inside